 —Andre Dubus III

-Built using a custom theme on the Ghost framework that I'm forever tuning, and the current typography is IBM Plex.
-Much of my thinking on typesetting comes from Butterick's Practical Typography.
+Built using a custom theme on Ghost that I’m forever tuning.
+The current typography is Bebas Pro, Aktiv Grotesk, and IBM Plex Serif.
+Much of my thinking on typesetting comes from Butterick’s Practical Typography.